LeeCampbell/IntroToRx/content/12_LeavingIObservable.md

 ```

 The source observable sequence will be subscribed to when you start to enumerate the sequence (i.e. lazily).
-In contrast to the `ForEach` extension method, using the `ToEnumerable` method means you are only blocked when you try to move to the next element and it is not available.
-Also, if the sequence produces values faster than you consume them, they will be cached for you.

-To cater for errors, you can wrap your `foreach` loop in a `try`/`catch` as you do with any other enumerable sequence:
+If no elements are available yet, or you have consumed all elements produced so far, the call that `foreach` makes to the enumerator's `MoveNext` will block until the source produces an element.
+So this approach relies on the source being able to generate elements from some other thread.
+(In this example, `Timer` defaults to the [`DefaultScheduler`](11_SchedulingAndThreading.md#defaultscheduler), which runs work on the thread pool.)
+If the sequence produces values faster than you consume them, they will be queued for you.
+(This means that it is technically possible to consume and generate items on the same thread when using `ToEnumerable` but this would rely on the producer always remaining ahead.
+This would be a dangerous approach because if the `foreach` loop ever caught up, it would then deadlock.)

+As with `await` and `ForEachAsync`, if the source reports an error, this will be thrown, so you can use ordinary C# exception handling as this example shows:

 ```csharp
 try